pravj/blog-repo/content/blog/a-framework-for-using-automation-in-product-design.md

 ![Gmail's smart-compose](/images/automation-product-design-framework-smart-compose.gif "Gmail's smart-compose")

+**Google Maps**

-Consider Google Maps for the Job of finding the shortest path from A to B.
+> Let's consider Google Maps for the Job of finding the shortest path from A to B.

 1. SENSE (10 when auto-detecting the location, 0 when the user sets up the location)
 2. DECIDE (3/10, calculates a few routes based on traffic, transport availability, etc)